dennisimoo/neobrutalism-mcp-server/README.md

 > **🚀 The fastest way to integrate neobrutalism components into your AI workflow**

-A Model Context Protocol (MCP) server that provides AI assistants with comprehensive access to [neobrutalism components](https://neobrutalism.dev/) - a collection of neobrutalism-styled React components based on shadcn/ui.
+A Model Context Protocol (MCP) server that provides AI assistants with comprehensive access to [neobrutalism components](https://www.neobrutalism.dev/) - a collection of neobrutalism-styled React components that work with Next.js, Vite, and other React frameworks.

 ## ✨ Key Features